MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 4f496dbb8048        windowsservercore   "cmd"               2 minutes ago       Exited (0) 2 minutes ago             dockerdemo
 ```

-To create a new image from a specific container use the following command where the container name is 'dockerdemo' and the name of the new image will be 'newcontainerimage'.
+To create a new image from a specific container use `docker commit`.
+Run the following command to create an image with the name ‘newcontainerimage’.

 ```
 docker commit dockerdemo newcontainerimage
 ```

-To see all images on the host, use **docker images**.
+To see all images on the host, use `docker images`.
 Notice that a new image has been created with the name that was specified during the container commit.

 ```
 docker images